Tucson Rendezvous

 Click on each heading for more details.

 To register, a non-refundable $500 deposit is required to hold your spot.
 A final payment is due 90 days before departure and is non-refundable after the due date.
 You will receive a prompt email from us 2 to 3 weeks in advance.
+Registration for the Tucson Rendezvous closes November 15.

-Sometime in August, an “Adventure Advice” email will be sent with critical information on flight arrangements as well as important steps to take in the months before your trip.
+More details about flight arrangements, travel agent contact information, and important steps to take in the months before your trip will be provided in an Adventure Advice PDF by email after you register.
 Please do not buy your airline tickets until you review this Adventure Advice email.

 Please follow this link to read our full General Tour Conditions.